lsst-dm/dmtn-006/index.rst

 multiple detections of the same object over a time baseline of (XXX how long?) to measure a candidate orbit.
-This process involves a computationally- intensive testing many plausible combinations of sources in the difference images (referred to as "Dia sources" for "Difference Image Analysis") to distinguish which sets of detections ("tracks", or "tracklets"?) describe a physical orbit.
+This process involves a computationally- intensive testing many plausible combinations of sources in the difference images (referred to as "DIA sources" for "Difference Image Analysis") to distinguish which sets of detections ("tracks", or "tracklets") describe a physical orbit.

 The longer this baseline grows between repeat detections of an object, the